Proco-ALS for fast nCPD#

 x_hat[x_hat<0] = 0

-While this solution is not optimal (in fact, there are NNLS instances for which it is arbitrarily far from the solution, see below), it can be much faster to compute, in particular for large and/or structured \(A\) for which highly optimized least squares solvers exist.
+While this solution is not optimal (in fact, there are NNLS instances for which it is arbitrarily far from the solution), it can be much faster to compute, in particular for large and/or structured \(A\) for which highly optimized least squares solvers exist.

-A naive algorithm then consists of running the solve-then-project (STP) routine as the ALS solver to compute nonnegative CP.
+A naive algorithm for nonnegative LRA then consists of using this solve-then-project routine as the ALS inner solver.
 A pitfall to avoid is that sign ambiguity may cause columns of a factor to be all negative at some iteration after the solve operation.
 Then the projection on the nonnegative orthant yields a zero vector, which makes the next solve ill-posed.
 A workaround is to flip negative vectors when they occur.
-The obtained algorithm is coined Pro-ALS (Projected ALS).
+The obtained algorithm is coined pro-ALS (projected ALS).

 def pro_als_basic(T, r, init, itermax = 100, callback=None):